ProjectPhysX/FluidX3D/README.md

 ## Single-GPU/CPU Benchmarks

-Here are [performance benchmarks](https://doi.org/10.3390/computation10060092) on various hardware in MLUPs/s, or how many million lattice points are updated per second.
+Here are [performance benchmarks](https://doi.org/10.3390/computation10060092) on various hardware in MLUPs/s, or how many million lattice cells are updated per second.
 The settings used for the benchmark are D3Q19 SRT with no extensions enabled (only LBM with implicit mid-grid bounce-back boundaries) and the setup consists of an empty cubic box with sufficient size (typically 256³).
-Without extensions, a single lattice point requires:
+Without extensions, a single lattice cell requires:
 - a memory capacity of 93 (FP32/FP32) or 55 (FP32/FP16) Bytes
 - a memory bandwidth of 153 (FP32/FP32) or 77 (FP32/FP16) Bytes per time step
 - 363 (FP32/FP32) or 406 (FP32/FP16S) or 1275 (FP32/FP16C) FLOPs per time step (FP32+INT32 operations counted combined)